gordontoy/gordon-toy/content/posts/nextdc-building-australias-cloud-and-ai-future.md

 NEXTDC is raising the cash to build and operate Australia's data centres.
 And as you'd expect, it's a cash hungry operation.
 NEXTDC's full-year guidance for capital expenditure in FY26 is in the range of A$2.4 to $2.7 billion.
 To put this in perspective, full-year net revenue guidance is just $390–400 million.

 NEXTDC is building quickly to keep up with contracted demand, which is a good problem to have.

+## From megawatts to margins

-Think of it like an apartment building, but instead of floor space NEXTDC is selling megawatts.
+Think of it like apartment building.
+When tenants sign up, there's a good chance that revenue will be booked, even if the build isn't ready yet.
+The difference is that, instead of floor space, NEXTDC is selling megawatts.

 That’s why NEXTDC talks a lot about *forward-order-book conversion*.
 NEXTDC's current billing utilisation is 119.8MW of power-and-cooling capacity (this is what customers are currently paying for).
 However, contracted utilisation is 416.6MW (this is what customers have signed up for).

-For scale, 1MW is roughly the average draw of *800–1,000 typical homes*, which makes NEXTDC's 416.6MW of contracted capacity comparable to the power demand of a small city.
+For scale, 1MW is roughly the average draw of *800 to 1,000 typical homes*, which makes NEXTDC's contracted capacity comparable to the power demand of a small city.

 Contracted utilisation is roughly *2.5 times the current billing level*.
 If NEXTDC can convert this gap into actual billings over the next few years, it will lock in profitability.
-The only question is whether the business stabilises or keeps building.
+The only question is whether the business stabilises or keeps building to meet growing demand.

 ## Solid fundamentals with a clear path to profit